The-Unstable-World/The-Unstable-World/README.md

 # The Unstable World

-A server using daily development build.
-Restart every 1 hour to update to the latest commit.
-You can download daily development builds of Minetest Client(Android/Windows/MacOSX/Linux) from https://github.com/The-Unstable-World/binary
+A server using development build.
+Restart every 100 min to update to the latest commit.
+You can download development builds of Minetest Client(Android/Windows/MacOSX/Linux) from https://github.com/The-Unstable-World/binary

 Address: s29.natfrp.org Port: 31111